 Tip #7 – Advertise – Only a bit

-To tell you frankly, I don’t have much experience in advertising for B2B businesses, but I surely I don’t recommend advertising to new startups as it can escalate cost, and again they tend to focus on lead generation and sales more than delivering value with their content and engagement.
+To tell you frankly, I don’t have much experience in advertising for B2B businesses.
+But I don’t recommend advertising to new startups as it can escalate cost, and again they tend to focus on lead generation and sales more than delivering value with their content and engagement.

 Read these articles to know more about B2B advertising –